prismicio-community/gatsby-starter-slicemachine/README.md

 # gatsby-starter-slicemachine

-A [Gatsby starter][gatsby-starters] configured for [Prismic][prismic] and [Slice Machine][slice-machine] projects.
+A [Gatsby starter][gatsby-starters] pre-configured for [Prismic][prismic] and [Slice Machine][slice-machine] projects.

-> This starter is in very early development and is not recommended for use.
+> ⚠️ This starter is in very early development and is not recommended for use.
 It is a look into how [Slice Machine][slice-machine] may be supported within Gatsby projects.

 ## Setup